Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Conclusion

-In summary, we have derived KS-inequalities from \emph{no-disturbance} and \emph{no-fine-tuning}.
-This result unifies Bell nonlocality and KS-contextuality as violations of classical causality.
+In summary, we have derived KS-inequalities as a consequence of the principle of no-fine-tuning for causal models of phenomena that satisfy the no-disturbance conditions.
+This result unifies Bell nonlocality (where `no-disturbance' corresponds to `no-signalling') and KS-contextuality as violations of classical causality.
+Remarkably, unlike all other derivations of Bell inequalities, this result needs no assumption related to independence of settings, such as `free choice', `$\Lambda$-independence', or `marginal setting independence'.

-Although inspired by \cite{Wood2015}, there are some important differences here.
-There, the no-signalling condition is justified by space-like separation, whereas here the more general no-disturbance is implied by measurement compatibility.
-More importantly, two extra assumptions are made in \cite{Wood2015} but not here: i) \emph{marginal setting independence}, that the measurement choices $X$ and $Y$ are independent; and \emph{local setting dependence}, that the outcome of a measurement is \emph{dependent} on its respective choice.
-The first excludes general contextuality scenarios, and the second rules out some textbook examples of Bell violations.
-Thus this work extends \cite{Wood2015} already in Bell scenarios.
-Remarkably, our result needs no assumption related to independence of settings, such as free choice, $\Lambda$-independence, or marginal setting indepedence, unlike all other derivations of Bell inequalities.

 One could object that to achieve the no-disturbance conditions in general contextuality scenarios, one requires perfectly compatible measurements, and that this idealisation makes it inapplicable to real experimental tests.
-This is true, but it is no worse than the problem faced by all standard derivations of KS-inequalities, as discussed in Sec.~\ref{sec:ks_fine_tuning}, and in \cite{Spekkens2014}, since the assumption of outcome determinism is incompatible with unsharp measurements.
+This is true, but it is no worse than the problem faced by all standard derivations of KS-inequalities, as discussed in \cite{Spekkens2014}, where the assumption of outcome determinism is incompatible with realistic unsharp measurements.
 The advantage of the present work is that, at least for idealised phenomena, it allows the derivation of KS-inequalities from causality principles alone, without the extra assumption of outcome determinism.
-Thus it allows for the conclusion that those causal principles must be revised in light of the (idealised) predictions of quantum theory, whereas no such conclusion can be reached with the usual derivation, even in the idealised case -- mere indeterminism is always an option.
+Thus it allows for the conclusion that those causal principles must be revised in light of the (idealised) predictions of quantum theory, whereas no such conclusion can be reached with the usual derivation, even in the idealised case.